Key takeaways

 Hidden cost #4: Marketing

-App marketing is highly important, because without promotion it would be difficult for your target audience to get to know your product.
+App marketing is very important, because without promotion it would be difficult for your target audience to get to know about your product.
 This hidden cost has no ceiling — apps that you see on top of their categories are likely to spend hundreds of thousands of dollars on marketing.

 - Marketing campaigns